allegro/ralph/doc/discovery.rst

     (ralph)$ ralph openstack

-To pull in the billing information for OpenStack tennants for the previous day.
+to pull in the billing information for OpenStack tennants for the previous day.
 New "openstack" components will be then created in the catalog, where you can set the prices for them.
 That information is then displayed in the "Venture" tab summary.